 Before the race we listened to Lauren Hill, ate tupperware boxes of porridge on the Red Line train and read words from our good friend Liz, teary eyes welling up as they soaked up the words of the email, Crisp Day for a Cruise.
 Shortly after we were ushered in all surrealism on to a yellow school bus as we rode with friends and strangers with anticipation and excitement along to the start in Hopkinton.

 Training for Boston included more learning than I could have expected.
 I found the sense of structure that I was reluctant to follow for quite some time and thanks to the guidance of my coach, Nick Anderson, I was able to thread consistency into my every day routine, bar the sacred Friday of rest (hell yes).
 I was welcomed into Vicky Park Harrier fold, raced XC, managed to run two 1.22 minute half marathons – miraculously I felt – and flipped my anemia around.
-Slowly but surely the grind of 6 day training weeks and double days melted into feeling stronger, without really feeling the persistence of constant self questioning anymore.
+Slowly but surely the grind of 6 day training weeks and double days melted into feeling stronger, without constant self questioning anymore.
 I knew had and did do what I could.
-The dread that regularly preluded a speedwork session, 8 times out of 10 enlisting a train of word vomit to my best friends Ciaran and Danielle, had started to subside.
+The dread that regularly preluded a speedwork session had started to subside.
 I began to feel excited for the route ahead.
 A hurdle mentally more than anything else.
 Whatever race day brought I knew that I’d done what I could, with my won legs and with the gentle force of support.